Simon Fanshawe: Career

 Fanshawe first came to public attention as a comedian in the early 1980s.
-In 1984, he appeared on the Channel 4 comedy sketch/stand-up show The Entertainers, which showcased up-and-coming comedy talent, and later that year appeared in his comedy act Three of a Different Kind at the Edinburgh Festival.
+In 1984, he appeared on the Channel 4 comedy sketch/stand-up show The Entertainers, which showcased up-and-coming comedy talent, and later that year appeared in his comedy act Three of a Different Kind at the Edinburgh Festival Fringe.
 Following a nomination in 1987, he later won the prestigious Perrier Comedy Award in 1989.
 He had a stint as a presenter on the BBC television programme That's Life! in 1990.

 Alongside working in comedy, Fanshawe has been a frequent contributor on a variety of subjects from arts to politics in newspapers and on many BBC radio and TV programmes.
 His BBC Radio 4 profile light-heartedly describes him as a "media tart".

 Fanshawe has been involved in many community and campaigning groups and public bodies – often as a board member.
 He led the successful campaign to make Brighton and Hove a city in 2000.
 He was the chairman of the board for the Brighton Festival Fringe and is on the board of the Edinburgh Fringe.
 He founded and chaired the economic strategy body of his home town, The Brighton & Hove Economic Partnership.
 He was chairman of Brighton & Hove Local Radio Ltd from 1996 to 2000, when the company was acquired by Forever Broadcasting.

 In 2006, Fanshawe made the documentary The Trouble with Gay Men, shown on BBC Three.

 Fanshawe was a co-founder of the LGBT charity Stonewall.